Gossiped and Quantized Online Multi-Kernel Learning: Problem formulation

 and the following equations are obtained for Kernel $p$ and Node $j$:

 where $\eta \in (0,1)$ is a learning rate.
 The weights are normalized as $\bar w_{p,t}^j = w_{p,t}^j / \sum_{p=1}^P w_{p,t}^j$ to have

 The above equations represent how local online multi-kernel learning models can be built \cite{OMKL, Shen2019}.
-To learn a global model, the local models are propagated using a gossip algorithm.
+In contrast to previous research, each node $j$ in our scenario can only communicate with its neighboring nodes in the set $\calS_j \subseteq V$.
+Thus, the local model $\bm{\theta}^j_{p,t}$ of each node may be different from node to node.
+Therefore, our algorithm must ensure that all nodes converge to the same model.
+For this purpose, the local models are propagated using a gossip algorithm.
 The nodes calculate the weighted average of the information provided by their neighbors at each communication round and use it to update their local information.
-The weights, associated with the existing edges of the graph, are chosen to construct a $J\times J$ doubly stochastic gossip matrix \cite{xiao2004fast, boyd2004fastest, gharesifard2010does}.
+The weight Node $j$ assigns to the information coming from Node $i$ is defined as $w_{ij}'$.
+Notice that the sum of weights $\sum_{i \in \calS_j} w_{ij}' = 1$ for all $j$ since the weights of a weighted average must add up to one.
+We impose $w_{ij}' = w_{ji}'$ such that we can associate the weights to the edges of the undirected communication graph $G$.
+Thus, the weights define the gossip matrix $\bm{W}'$, which is $J\times J$ and doubly stochastic ~\cite{xiao2004fast, boyd2004fastest, gharesifard2010does}.
 The spectral gap of $\bm{W}'$ is denoted by $\rho = 1 - \lambda_2(\bm W') \in (0,1]$, where $\lambda_2(\bm W')$ represents the second eigenvalue of $\bm W'$ in descending order.

 Such a gossip algorithm works very well when the nodes communicate their states perfectly with their neighbors.
 However, practically, only a few bits can be communicated, i.e., information needs to be quantized before being shared with the neighbors.
-We use a random quantizer $Q: \R^n \to \R^n$, to represent an arbitrary vector $\bm{x} \in \R^n$, with $Q(\bm{x})$ in an efficient way.
+We use a random quantizer $Q: \R^n \to \R^n$, to represent an arbitrary vector $\bm{x} \in \R^n$ with $Q(\bm{x})$ in an efficient way.
 Our results work for any random quantizer that satisfies

 for some $\delta > 0$, which we will call the compression parameter.
 Here, $\mathbb{E}_Q$ denotes the expected value with respect to the internal randomness of $Q(\cdot)$.
 In simulations, we use the randomized quantizer of \cite{alistarh2017qsgd}.
 Each element of a non-zero vector $\bm{v} \in \R^n$, i.e., $v_i$, is quantized by